Yorkshire lose right to host England

 Last updated on .From the section Cricket

-Yorkshire have been suspended from hosting England matches as the fallout from the club's reaction to an investigation into racism allegations made by former player Azeem Rafiq continues.
+Yorkshire have been suspended from hosting England matches as the England and Wales Cricket Board delivered a devastating rebuke over the club's response to racism experienced by former player Azeem Rafiq.

-The investigation found former spinner Rafiq had been a victim of "racial harassment and bullying" - but the club said it would take no action.
+An investigation found former spinner Rafiq had been a victim of "racial harassment and bullying" - but the club said it would take no action.

 The England and Wales Cricket Board (ECB) says the ban will last until the club has "clearly demonstrated that it can meet the standards expected".